seedstack/website/content/docs/seed/manual/persistence/jpa.md

 Seed JPA persistence support enables your application to interface with any relational database through a JPA-compliant ORM.
 Note that:

 * This version doesn't enforce a specific JPA version.
-It is currently tested with JPA 1.0 and JPA 2.0.
+It is currently tested with JPA 1.0, JPA 2.0 and JPA 2.1.
-* This support doesn't specify any ORM implementation.
+* This support is compatible with any ORM implementation.

 To add Seed JPA persistence support to your project, use the following Maven dependency: